rfoltz/Udacity-DevOps-Project-1/README.md

 ## Instructions
 ### Packer
 1. Log in to your Azure subscription and create a resource group for your image.
+The default in the terraform var.json is `udacity-image-rg`

 2. Modify the packer file (server.json) so the image builds in your perferred region, and modify it to include the resource group name you made in step 1.